skeeto/skewer-mode/README.md

-# Skewer -- live Emacs JavaScript, CSS, and HTML interaction
+# Skewer: live web development with Emacs

 Provides live interaction with JavaScript, CSS, and HTML in a web browser.
 Expressions are sent on-the-fly from an editing buffer to be evaluated in the browser, just like Emacs does with an inferior Lisp process in Lisp modes.

 * Watch the [**demo video** on YouTube](http://youtu.be/4tyTgyzUJqM) ([webm](http://nullprogram.s3.amazonaws.com/skewer/demo.webm))